Music Theory 1

 - Once you’ve completed Grade 1 you will:

 - Understand tones and semitones

-- Learn the notes in the Note Circle (from memory)
+- Know the notes in the Note Circle from memory

-We’ll be looking at some practical exercises to help you remember the most important bits of information.
-This is to prepare you for Grade 2, where you’ll use what you’ve learnt here to work out the name of every note on the guitar neck.
-And that’s a pretty big deal.
+To start, we're going to do some practical exercises.
+These will help you remember essential bits of information needed for Grade 2.
+That's when you'll work out the name of every note on the guitar - a pretty big deal!

 The Note Circle

 The note circle with teach you the 12 notes we use in Western Music and explain the relationships between notes!

 Tones And Semitones

 Each step around the Note Circle represents the interval of a semitone (shown above in blue).
 This is equal to a one-fret step on your guitar.
 This means every fre...

 Sharps And Flats